KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

    :figwidth: 50%
    :alt: All selected clips have the same length

-   Selection with :kbd:`Shift + click` show the length of the first selected clip
+   Selection with :kbd:`Shift + click` shows the length of the first selected clip

 -	Shorten and lengthen duration: The starting position of the left most selected clip on each track is fixed.
 Any gaps between clips are kept.